 The legal rights of CBP are often contested and sometimes ill-defined.
 In general, though, they can look through your phone, hold it for closer inspection, and send it off for a full forensic examination.
 That examination could come up with things you’ve deleted or didn’t know were on your phone.

-Unlocking Your Phone Isn’t Required, But Helpful
+Unlocking Your Phone Isn’t Required, but Helpful

-This brings up an interesting point: can you refuse to unlock your device on the grounds that you have confidential information that’s legally privileged?
-Journalists, doctors, and lawyers all might consider this question.
+This brings up an interesting point: can you refuse to unlock your device because you have legally privileged and confidential information?
+Journalists, doctors, and lawyers might consider this question.

 Unfortunately, there’s no clear answer.
 CBP says it will tread carefully in these situations.
-Other organizations aren’t so happy with how that’s been put into practice.
+Other organizations aren’t so happy with its implementation.
 You can always tell the agent that you have confidential, privileged information.
 But it might not get you anywhere.

 You’re likely to spend a lot longer at the border, and it’s going to be an unpleasant fight.
 You also have to pay for that lawyer, as the government isn’t required to provide one like they are in a courtroom situation.

-That being said, if you want to keep their eyes off of your data, it’s a good idea to not have much data on your phone when you travel.
+That said, if you want to keep their eyes off of your data, it’s a good idea not to have much data on your phone when you travel.
 Switching your SIM over to a burner phone is easy, and keeps all of your private information elsewhere.

 CBP, on the other hand, is a different story.
-They have extensive rights that are, frankly, important for protecting the United States and its citizens.
+They have extensive rights that are important for protecting the United States and its citizens.
 That doesn’t mean they always use them in ethical ways—but it does mean they’re unlikely to lose those rights anytime soon.